pantheon-systems/terminus-build-tools-plugin/README.md

 export GITHUB_TOKEN=[REDACTED]
 export CIRCLE_TOKEN=[REDACTED]
 ```
 If you do not export these environment variables, you will be prompted to enter them when you run the build:project:create command.
+Credentials that you enter will be cached in the ~/.terminus/cache folder; `terminus self:cc` will erase cached credentials.

 ### New Project Quickstart

 EXPERIMENTAL: The build:project:create is in beta.
-Backwards compatibility not guarenteed until version 1.4.0.
+Backwards compatibility not guarenteed.

 To create a new project consisting of a GitHub project, a Pantheon site, and Circle CI tests, first set up credentials as shown in the previous section, and then run the `build:project:create` command as shown below:
 ```